- Specific Sounds a Cat Makes

 Sometimes, when a cat gets bored of enough sleep and is trapped inside the cage or house, it makes voices to grab your attention.

 5. A Syndrome

 Some cats make weird noises at night because they suffer from a syndrome called CDS (cognitive dysfunction syndrome).

 This syndrome is usually seen in aged cats but also affects younger cats.

 Why Does My Cat Make Weird Noises While Playing?

-Purring usually indicates satisfaction, or you can say contentment.
-Your cat produces such a sound because she is satisfied with you and is feeling happy while playing.
+Your cat produces such a sound because she is satisfied with you and feels happy while playing.

 Why Does My Cat Make Weird Noises While Looking At Birds?

 A cat chirps when it looks at birds, and it may sound odd to you.